2009–10 Hartford Hawks women's basketball team

 The 2009–10 Hartford Hawks women's basketball team represented the University of Hartford during the 2009–10 NCAA Division I women's basketball season.
-The team was coached by Jen Rizzotti.
+The team was coached by Jennifer Rizzotti.
 The 2009–10 season was one of the most successful seasons for Hartford, going undefeated in America East play and qualifying for the NCAA tournament for the fifth time in its history.